PyRepair/maniple/training-data/summarize-experiment/luigi/4/prompt_response_response_7.md

     """
     logger.info("Inserting file: %s", f)
     colnames = ''
-    if self.columns is not None:  # Check for existence of self.columns colnames = ",".join([x[0] for x in self.columns])
+    if self.columns is not None and len(self.columns) > 0:
+        colnames = ",".join([x[0] for x in self.columns])
         colnames = '({})'.format(colnames)